 Tip: Occupiers rarely add value to a country, but give credit where it’s due.
 The French baguettes that are found the length and breadth of Vietnam are simply divine.
 Throw in a bit of salad, meat of some sort and a drop of soya sauce and you’ve got a perfect Banh Mi for breakfast or lunch.

-Putting aside the more exotic ‘food items’ that a lot Vietnamese people swear by, you’d have to say that the local cuisine is right up there with the healthiest on offer anywhere in the world.
+Putting aside the more exotic ‘food items’ that a lot of Vietnamese people swear by, you’d have to say that the local cuisine is right up there with the healthiest on offer anywhere in the world.
 Pretty much every meal contains ‘farm-fresh’ ingredients including lean meat, vegetables, herbs and spices.
-Most Vietnamese dishes are testament that ‘cheap’ can also taste good.
+Most Vietnamese dishes are a testament that ‘cheap’ can also taste good.
 You’ll have ample opportunity while teaching English in Vietnam to make up your own mind.
 Here’s a random selection of traditional food choices in Vietnam that you should try at least once:

 Pho: a soup-like dish with rice-noodles, meat of one kind or another, bean sprouts, a sprinkling of various herbs and spices and a splash of lemon.
-Most Vietnamese will add soya sauce and chili to a bowl of Pho in quantities that would leave the average westerner aghast.
+Most Vietnamese will add soya sauce and chilli to a bowl of Pho in quantities that would leave the average westerner aghast.

 Bo Kho: a braised beef and vegetable stew with lemongrass and other spices.
 The stew is typically left to simmer for at least a couple of hours.
 Make sure you’ve got a French baguette to scrape the bowl clean.